chrishulbert/gondola/README.md

 * Upload your first media:
 	* I recommend using [ForkLift](http://www.binarynights.com/Forklift/), but you can use any SCP-capable app on your mac/pc.
 Cyberduck is also popular.
 	* To make backups of your DVDs, I recommend [dvdbackup](https://wiki.archlinux.org/index.php/dvdbackup).
 	* Go to favourites, click '+'.
-Protocol: 'SFTP'; Name: Gondola; Server: gondola; Username: chip; Password: chip; Remote path: /media/usb/Gondola
+Protocol: 'SFTP'; Name: Gondola; Server: gondola.local; Username: gondola; Password: gondola; Remote path: /media/gondola/KRYTEN/Gondola
 	* Connect, and drop something into `New/TV` or `New/Movies`, as per the file naming conventions described elsewhere here.
 	* Check the logs on your Chip using `sudo journalctl -u gondola | tail`.
 	* Have a look in the `Gondola/Staging` folder while it works.
 	* Wait a (long) while for it to convert...
 For an idea, a 2 hour 1080p movie took over a day.
 	* While it's converting you can use `top` to see that ffmpeg is hogging the CPU.
 Once it disappears from top, you'll know it's done.
-	* Open [http://gondola](http://gondola) in Safari and you should be golden!
+	* Open [http://gondola.local](http://gondola.local) in Safari and you should be golden!

 ## Installation on a CHIP